vtashlikovich/nhl-game-hotness/README.md

 __Tight win__.
 Both teams score 3+, regular ends with 1 puck difference only.

+__Late tight win__.
+Tight win and the winning goal is within the last minute or 20 seconds of the 3rd.

 __Come back__.
 One team scores 3+ straight that leads to even score or advantage.

 __Equal game__.
 Both teams tie the game 2 times.